Quinoa is one of the world’s most popular health foods that has become very trendy among health-conscious people.

 - The instructions above are for cooking on stove-top.
 If using instant pot or electric cooker, the water and time can be reduced to 2 cups and 15 minutes respectively.

-- Multicolored bell peppers can be used if you want the dish to be more vibrant and colorful.
+- Multicolored peppers can be used if you want the dish to be more vibrant and colorful.
 My options were limited since I had only the yellow one today 😦